 ACC explores sensitive and appropriate care in updated program Care Leavers in Aged Care, released 13th February 2018.

 ACC is proud to present the updated program Care Leavers in Aged Care, produced in collaboration with the Department of Health.
-Anyone can register to view this program, which will stream live on 13th February, 2018.
+Anyone can register to view this program, which will be available on demand from 13th February, 2018.

 Forgotten Australians, Former Child Migrants and Stolen Generations are collectively known as Care Leavers.
 Entering residential aged care can present unique challenges for people who have experienced institutionalised care as children.